ANDREW ZIMMERMAN • Chef Partner

 Inspired by art in many forms - from music, to creative writing, to wine pairings - Sommelier Jennifer Wagoner brings an innovative point of view to Sepia and Proxi as wine director.
-Wagoner’s 16-year hospitality career includes experience in Manhattan and Miami along with a CMS Level II degree.
-A native Midwesterner from Indiana, Wagoner recently returned to her roots to curate the eclectic, award-winning wine lists at Sepia and Proxi.
+Wagoner’s 16-year hospitality career includes experience in Manhattan and Miami.
+In 2017, the Midwesterner, who grew up in Indiana, Wagoner returned to her roots to curate the eclectic, award-winning wine lists at two of Chicago’s most acclaimed restaurants.

 Wagoner joined the Sepia and Proxi team in December 2017, bringing a fresh perspective to an already acclaimed wine program.
 Michelin-starred Sepia has been recognized by Wine Enthusiast as “America’s 100 Best Wine Restaurants” and named a James Beard Foundation finalist nomination in the Outstanding Wine Program category.
-The 600-bottle list features a wide variety of boutique winemakers and food-driven wines that pair with Chef Andrew Zimmerman’s inventive, modern American cuisine.
-Next door at younger sibling Proxi, the list features a rotating theme that changes seasonally with the menu.
-Like Chef Zimmerman’s globally-inspired dishes, the wines range in regions, flavors and styles.
+The 450-bottle list features a wide variety of boutique winemakers and food-driven wines that pair with Chef Andrew Zimmerman’s inventive, modern American cuisine.
+Next door at younger sibling Proxi, the list currently features a women-led theme that highlights female voices from around the world .
+Like Chef Zimmerman’s globally inspired dishes, the wines range in regions, flavors and styles.
 Both playful and serious, Wagoner’s wine knowledge allows guests to take their own, unique culinary journey at Proxi and Sepia.